18ttruongk/Algorithms/README.md

 # Algorithms
-This repo contains various implementations of standard algorithms.
+This repo contains implementations of standard algorithms.